ietf-wg-keytrans/draft-arch/draft-ietf-keytrans-architecture.md

   devices (phone, laptop).

 **Service Operator:**
-: The primary organization that provides the infrastructure and software resources necessary to operate an end-to-end encrypted communication service.
+: The primary organization that provides the infrastructure for an end-to-end encrypted communication service and the software to participate in it.

 **Transparency Log:**
 : A specialized service capable of securely attesting to the information (such as public keys) associated with a given end-user identity.
-The transparency log is usually run either entirely or partially by the service operator.
+A transparency log is usually run either entirely or partially by the service operator but could also be operated externally.

 # Protocol Overview

-From a networking perspective, KT follows a client-server architecture with a central *Transparency Log*, acting as a server, which holds the authoritative copy of all information and exposes endpoints that allow users to query or modify stored data.
+From a networking perspective, KT follows a client-server architecture with a central *transparency log*, acting as a server, which holds the authoritative copy of all information and exposes endpoints that allow users to query or modify stored data.
 Users coordinate with each other through the server by uploading their own public keys and downloading the public keys of other